We have five factories and 19 years of experience in plant extracts

 2.4 Citrus-Based Supplements

 For those who may not consume enough citrus fruits or prefer a more concentrated form, bioflavonoid supplements are available.
-These supplements often contain a blend of Citrus bioflavonoids, sometimes combined with other nutrients for enhanced effects.
+These supplements often contain a blend of citrus bioflavonoids, sometimes combined with other nutrients for enhanced effects.

 2.5 Other Foods and Beverages